mikezano/zano-press/src/showcase/2025-09-13-Thats-All-Folks.md

 ## Final Result

 Somewhat resembles the original, right 😄?
-Probably could be another fun excercise with svg animations if the words could be drawn in as they are in the actual Merry Melodies outro 🎶
+Probably could be another fun excercise with svg animations if the words could be drawn in as they are in the actual Merry Melodies outro 🎶 [Full demo on Codepen](https://codepen.io/_zan0/pen/MYKrNLe)

 ![Merry Melodies](/images/merry-melodies.jpg)
 <ThatsAllFolks />